 EN358 Shakespeare, Freud and the Power of Scenes - 15 CATS Term One Only

 All modules are worth 30 CATS unless otherwise stated.

-Please see the following link for 2014/5 interdisciplinary modules offered by IATL.
+Please see the following link for 2015/6 interdisciplinary modules offered by The Institute for Advanced Teaching and Learning IATL.